vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--ca`

 You can specify `--tls-ca` multiple times, to point `vic-machine create` to a file that contains the public portion of a CA. `vic-machine create` uses these CAs to validate client certificates that are offered as credentials for Docker API access.
+This does not need to be the same CA that you use to sign the server certificate.

 <pre>--tls-ca <i>path_to_ca_file</i></pre>